-Generally, international skilled workers from third countries must apply for a visa at the German embassy in their country of origin before entering Germany.
-When doing so, presenting a signed employment contract is an important prerequisite.
+Skilled workers from third countries must generally apply for a visa at the German embassy in their country of origin before entering Germany.
+The presentation of a signed employment contract is an important requirement.

 Work visa

-Skilled workers from third countries need a visa to work in Germany.
-Find out here which conditions must be met for the visa to take up employment.
+Qualified skilled workers from third countries need a visa to work in Germany.
+Find out here what the requirements are for a work visa.

 Tip

-An applicant from a non-EU country can sign the employment contract (conditionally) before they have obtained a valid visa.
-You can note within the employment contract that it will only come into effect as soon as a valid visa is issued.
+A non-EU applicant may (conditionally) sign the employment contract before obtaining a valid visa.
+You can state in the contract that it will only take effect once a valid visa has been issued.

-- Visa for skilled workers with vocational training (Section 18a of the German Residence Act – AufenthG)
+- Visa for skilled workers with vocational training qualifications (Section 18a of the Residence Act [AufenthG])

-- Visa for IT specialists without formal degree (Section 19c (2) of the German Residence Act – AufenthG in conjunction with Section 6 of Ordinance on the Employment of Foreigners – BeschV)
+- Visa for employment in the case of practical professional knowledge (Section 19c (2) of the Residence Act [AufenthG] in conjunction with Section 6 of the Ordinance on the Employment of Foreigners [BeschV])

 Info box

-If your potential recruit is in possession of a visa or residence permit for the purpose of seeking employment, they are entitled to perform trial work for up to ten hours per week.
-This allows you to get to know the applicant better during a trial working day and to assess the profile of the skilled worker.
-If you wish to employ an international skilled worker with a job-seeking visa and sign an employment contract with them, they can apply for a residence permit for qualified employment at the competent Foreigners' Authority in Germany.
-It is important to note that the qualification of the international skilled worker must correspond to the occupation.
+If your potential skilled worker is in possession of an opportunity card for the purpose of seeking employment, they are entitled to perform trial work for a maximum of two weeks per employer and / or part-time employment of up to 20 works per week.
+This will enable you to get to know the candidate better and assess their skills profile at work.
+If you then decide to employ the skilled worker full time, they will first need to apply for a residence permit for taking up employment from the local foreigners authority in Germany.

 Information on the web